SpaceOtter99/Nights_Black_Agents/posts/Operations/(02) Operation Sangue Di Cristo.md

 [[Dazzer]] stays overnight, where only one truck arrives, but also later leaves - it is not refrigerated though.
 The missing truck from yesterday also left at 7AM in the morning. [[Pierre]] and [[Firebolt]] head off to investigate the [[VCA]] to check the information from the bike.
 After queuing for a long time, [[Pierre]] cites a freedom of information request to avoid queuing again for a longer time.
 The bike is a government vehicle so we can't get all the information, but we are able to get some information on the company that owns it.

 We are given the address of [[Italy|Ospedale S. Maria degli Incurabili]] ("Hospital of the Incurables"). [[Pierre]] fakes accessing from an internal domain and gets access to all of their records thanks to poor cyber security.
 However, the records only go back to 2004. [[Firebolt]] calls in a favour from a contact, [[Hans]], who is a member of the German Archaeological Society.
-He takes a ground-penetrating scanner to the graveyard where Popov is supposed to be interred.
+He takes a ground-penetrating radar scanner to the graveyard where Popov is supposed to be interred.
 We should get the data back in 2 days.

 [[Pierre]] and [[Firebolt]] go to stake out [[Italy|Ospedale S. Maria degli Incurabili]].
 The hospital has a number of unmarked cars, in addition to two parked emergency bikes.
 In addition to a front entrance to a pharmacy, there is a front desk to a hospital run by nuns and a chapel.
 These are all publicly accessible.
 Not all buildings have a clear purpose.
 We also see that there a number of articles written by doctors there, which implies this is also a research hospital.